List of Superman & Lois characters: John Henry Irons

-John Henry Irons (portrayed by Wolé Parks; seasons 1-present) is a mysterious and solo survivor from an unidentified parallel Earth.
-Introduced under the alias of "Captain Luthor", this version is from an unidentified alternate Earth that was ravaged by an army of evil Kryptonians, engineered by his Earth's Morgan Edge and led by Superman.
+John Henry Irons (portrayed by Wolé Parks) is a mysterious and solo survivor from an unidentified parallel Earth.
+Introduced under the alias of "Captain Luthor", this version is from an unidentified alternate Earth that was ravaged by an army of evil Kryptonians, engineered by his Earth's Tal-Rho and led by Superman.
 Additionally, he was married to his Earth's Lois Lane and had a daughter named Natalie.
 After Lois exposed the Kryptonians' weakness to Kryptonite on the news, she was killed by Superman.
 In response, John and Nat built a suit of armor and incorporated an A.I. named Hedy he took from his Earth's Lex Luthor.
 As he was unable to reprogram its recognition protocols, John was forced to go by "Captain Luthor".
 At some point prior to his Earth's destruction, John makes his way to Earth-Prime and witnesses its Superman.

 Convinced he will inevitably turn evil, John hunts down Earth-Prime Superman.
 Along the way, he encounters Earth-Prime's Lois, introduces himself as "Marcus Bridgewater", and offers to help her investigate Morgan, leading to them finding X-Kryptonite.
 After finishing his hammer, John uses Lois to arrange a meeting with Superman and beats him after weakening him with red solar flares.
 Upon having Lt.
 Reno Rosetti run the prints on the box he gave them to see if he was related to Lex Luthor, she learned that "Marcus" is a variation of John Henry Irons.
 Meanwhile, having obtained John's fingerprints to see if he was related to Luthor, Lois deduces John's identity and joins forces with her sons, Jonathan and Jordan, to save Superman while the Department of Defense take John into their custody.
 While being interrogated by Superman, John briefly reminisces on his past and how he got to Earth-Prime before warning Superman that Earth-Prime will go through what his Earth did.
 However, Lois convinces John that her Superman is nothing like the ones from his Earth.
 John later helps Superman in his fight against Tal-Rho.
 Afterwards, John is surprised by the arrival of Natalie.